polypheny/Polypheny-DB/cql-interface/README.md

 `public.dept.deptname == "HR" and public.employee.married == TRUE`

 - Find all employees from the HR or IT department:
-`public.dept.deptname == "HR" and public.dept.deptname == "IT" relation public.employee and public.dept`
+`public.dept.deptname == "HR" or public.dept.deptname == "IT" relation public.employee and public.dept`

 - Find all employees from all departments except HR:
 `public.employee.empno >= 1 NOT public.dept.deptname == "HR"`